-This section describes the solutions of typical tasks related to hierarchical catalogs.
+This section describes the solutions for typical tasks related to hierarchical catalogs.

 Getting hierarchical catalog items that are subordinate to a specified folder